 - When it comes to harmful gases, the two biggest offenders are cigarettes and fireplaces.
 Both can add tons of smoke to the air in your home, creating a hazardous environment for everyone exposed.
 The obvious solution for cigarettes is to avoid smoking indoors.
 The fireplace, meanwhile, should be used carefully with a well-maintained chimney and the flue fully open whenever a flame is burning.

 - The other big contributor to potentially harmful gases in your household is found in the kitchen.
 Stoves and ovens (especially those that use natural gas) should have an exhaust fan above them to eject fumes from the indoor space.

 - Additional best practices for controlling gases include using natural products (such as vinegar) for surface cleaning and periodically running exhaust fans in your restrooms.

-- Choosing the right air filter for your HVAC system is an especially important aspect of home air quality.
+- Choosing the right air filter for your HVAC system is an especially important aspect of indoor air quality in Las Vegas.
 Generally, you’ll want to find a filter with a moderate MERV rating that’s high enough trap most pollutants, but not so high that it makes your HVAC system work less efficiently.
 See your system’s owner manual or contact a Climate Control Experts technician to find out which air filter will fit your system best.